Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Preliminaries

 where

 and $p^U_t$ is a non-negative, measurable function such that, for any $z_1\in D$, $t\in(0,1]$,

-\item[$(\cA_3)$] The process $\Z$ started in the invariant measure $\mu$ is exponentially $\beta$-mixing, i.e., there exist constants $c_\kappa,\kappa>0$ such that
+\item The process $\Z$ started in the invariant measure $\mu$ is exponentially $\beta$-mixing, i.e., there exist constants $c_\kappa,\kappa>0$ such that

-where $\Vert\cdot\Vert_{\TV}$ denotes the total variation norm. \end{enumerate} We will refer to this framework as \hyperref[framework]{$\cA$}.
-It contains all the assumptions necessary for our analysis, which are however rather technical and difficult to verify in concrete applications.
-We thus introduce a set $\tilde\cA$ of \emph{explicit} assumptions on the coefficients of the SDE \eqref{eq: sde}.
+where $\Vert\cdot\Vert_{\TV}$ denotes the total variation norm. \end{enumerate} We will refer to this framework as \hyperref[framework]{$\cA$}. { Contrary to the rather general and standard assumptions \ref{ass: transition density} and \ref{ass: mixing}, the heat kernel bound \ref{ass: heat kernel bound} is specifically tailored for the study of kinetic diffusions.
+This will be more evident from the new set of assumptions $\tilde\cA$ introduced below, which contains \emph{explicit} conditions on the coefficients of the SDE \eqref{eq: sde}.
+As will be shown $\tilde\cA$ implies \hyperref[framework]{$\cA$}, and thus our results also hold true under these more practical and verifiable assumptions.}

 \begin{description} \item[$(\tilde{\cA}_V)$] $V$ is twice continuously differentiable and lower bounded. \item[$(\tilde{\cA}_c)$] $c$ is continuously differentiable and uniformly bounded.
 Furthermore, there exist $c_1,l>0$ such that $c^s(x,y)\geq c_1\mathbb{I}_{d\times d}$ for all $\vert x\vert>l,y\in\R^d$. \item[$(\tilde{\cA}_\sigma)$] $\sigma$ is uniformly elliptic, symmetric and infinitely differentiable.
 Additionally, there exists $c_2>0$ such that $\sigma(x,y)\leq c_2 \mathbb{I}_{d\times d}$. \item[$(\tilde{\cA}_{\mathrm{Erg}})$] $\vert x\vert^{-1}\qv{\nabla V(x),x }\to \infty$ as $\vert x\vert \to \infty$. \end{description}